Understanding the concept of “size index” - calculating the physical size of trees

 Under the Australian standard AS 2303, "size index" is a measure of the physical bulk of a tree.
 It is calculated simply by multiplying a tree's height (in metres) by the calliper (in millimetres – measured at a height of 300mm above ground level).
 So:

 - A tall, slender tree, say 4 metres high with a calliper of 60mm has a "size index" of 240 (4 x 60).

 - At the other extreme a different, stockier species might have a height of 3 metres with a calliper of 80mm.
-It too has a size index of 240 (3 x 80) and is also a nominal or calculated "200 litre" size.
+It too has a size index of 240 (3 x 80).

 The stockier tree typically has a bigger spread (or wider crown) than the taller more slender one.
-Although differently shaped, each tree has similar physical bulk.
+Although differently shaped, each tree is considered to have the same physical bulk.